Purchase Agreement

 Notification

-The Buyer must supply to the Breeder a veterinarian’s report indicating possible hereditary defects within seven (7) days of making the first complaint to the seller for prompt exchange of the puppy.
+The Buyer must provide the Breeder with a veterinarian’s report indicating possible hereditary defects within seven (7) days of making the first complaint to the Breeder for prompt exchange of the puppy.

 A copy of all available reports must be forwarded to the Breeder for review by their nominated Veterinarian if so desired.
 The Breeder will review the reports and advise if a second opinion is required and if it is, the Breeder will nominate a second veterinarian to whom the dog should be taken for further examination, or its X-rays and/or reports; and reserves the right to have all veterinary reports, X-rays and other tests forwarded to the Breeder for further review by such parties as the Breeder may determine and at the cost of the Breeder.